grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/open.md

 ---
 title: 'open'
-excerpt: 'open opens a file and returns a promise resolving to a File instance.'
+description: 'open opens a file and returns a promise resolving to a File instance.'
 weight: 20
 ---